opencode-community/Talks/.github/ISSUE_TEMPLATE.md

 **Abstract**
-	Provide a brief introduction about the talk.
+	Provide a brief about the series.
-    Also list the topics that the talk is going to cover.
+    	Also list the topics that the talks are going to cover.

-**Expected Duration**
-    Approximate duration of the talk.

-**Track**
-   	OpenCode-MAIT talks are divided intro three tracks:
+**Overview**
+   	The list of proposed talks :
+	- Talk 1
-    	- Beginner
+	- Talk 2
-        - Intermediate
+	- Talk 3
-        - Advanced
+	- Talk 4

 **Pre-requisite**
-   	Enlist here if there are any pre-requisite for attending the talk.
+   	Enlist here if there are any pre-requisite for attending the series.

 **Resources**
     Links to resources related to the talk and from where one can read up on the same.

-**Slides**
-    Links to the slides.(if ready)

 ---
 ### Note
 Please do add/upload slides in pdf or an open document format.